Designing Algorithms Empowered by Language Models: An Analytical Framework, Case Studies, and Insights: An analytical framework for LLM-based algorithms

 Given such nodes, the computational graph is built by connecting them with directed edges that specify the data flows within the LLM-based algorithm.
-For example, Figure~\ref{subfig:parallel_decomposition} shows the graph for the pattern of parallel decomposition, which divides the input problem into parallel sub-tasks, solves each of them with one LLM node, and aggregates the results for the final solution; Figure~\ref{subfig:summarization} illustrates an algorithm for book-length summarization \cite{chang2024booookscore,openai2024summarizing}, which divides the input text into multiple chunks and maintains a global summary via incremental updating; and Figure~\ref{subfig:react} represents the ReAct algorithm \cite{yao2023react}, which consists of multiple iterations of reasoning, tool use and aggregation.
+For example, Figure~\ref{subfig:parallel_decomposition} shows the graph for the pattern of parallel decomposition, which divides the input problem into parallel sub-tasks, solves each of them with one LLM node, and aggregates the results for the final solution; Figure~\ref{subfig:summarization} illustrates an algorithm for book-length summarization \citep{chang2024booookscore,openai2024summarizing}, which divides the input text into multiple chunks and maintains a global summary via incremental updating; and Figure~\ref{subfig:react} represents the ReAct algorithm \citep{yao2023react}, which consists of multiple iterations of reasoning, tool use and aggregation.
 The computational-graph formulation is expressive enough to cover these diverse LLM-based algorithms that have been proposed separately in prior works, and facilitates formal analysis for all of them in a unified manner.
-Configurations of an LLM-based algorithm include how task decomposition is done (reflected by the graph topology and the sub-tasks of graph nodes), the methods of prompting and parsing for each LLM node, configurations of the LLM(s) being used, and so on.
+The computational graph of an LLM-based algorithm can be pre-specified and static, or dynamically constructed at runtime, as will be demonstrated later in our case studies in Sections~\ref{sec:case_studies_and_insights_parallel_decomposition} and~\ref{sec:case_studies_and_insights_more_general_patterns}.
+Configurations of an LLM-based algorithm include how task decomposition is done (reflected by the graph topology and the sub-tasks of graph nodes), the methods of prompting and parsing for each LLM node, configurations of the LLM(s) being used, among others.
 The LLM nodes within one graph might use the same or different backbone LLMs.